uyefe/varDx/README.md

 ```
 keyname__=__urlencode(serialize(value_of_key))
 ```
+If you're adding keys manually, note that all keys must be on separate newlines!

 ## Misc.
 Considerations
 1. Performance is better with smaller files.
 (So, for example, instead of using one file for the data of all users, use separate files for separate users).